Mohamednajdawi/quiz_hub/docs/blog/introducing-quiz-hub.md

 **What if AI could do the heavy lifting?**

-That's exactly what we built Quiz Hub to solve.
+That's exactly what we built Progrezz to solve.
 We've created an intelligent platform that transforms any study material—PDFs, web articles, documents—into interactive learning tools in seconds, not hours.

 ---

-## What is Quiz Hub?
+## What is Progrezz?

-Quiz Hub is an AI-powered educational platform that automatically generates personalized study content from your materials.
+Progrezz is an AI-powered educational platform that automatically generates personalized study content from your materials.
 Think of it as your personal study assistant that never sleeps, creating quizzes, flashcards, and essay questions tailored to your learning needs.

 ### The Core Concept